bobeff/programming-math-science/README.md

 * [Learning Modern 3D Graphics Programming](https://paroj.github.io/gltut) by *Jason L. McKesson*

+* [Matrix Compendium](https://gpuopen.com/learn/matrix-compendium/matrix-compendium-intro) by *Łukasz Izdebski* - The main purpose of this article is to gather information in the field of transformation in computer graphics and put it in one place.

 * [Optimizing Software Occlusion Culling](https://fgiesen.wordpress.com/2013/02/17/optimizing-sw-occlusion-culling-index) by *Fabian Giesen*

 * **Order Independent Transparency** by *Kostas Anagnostou*